 Information Systems Associates, Inc. ("ISA") was incorporated in Florida on May 31, 1994.
 Our original business operations consisted of consulting services for asset management of large corporate data centers and the development and licensing of information technology ("IT") asset management software.
 In late 2014, ISA entered negotiations with Duos Technologies, Inc. ("duostechTM") for the purposes of executing a merger between the two organizations (also known as a "reverse triangular merger").
 Incorporated under the laws of Florida on November 30, 1990, duostechTM operated in various industry segments, specializing in the design, development and deployment of proprietary technology applications and turn-key engineered systems.
 This transaction was completed on April 1, 2015, whereby duostechTM became a wholly owned subsidiary of ISA.
-After the merger was completed, ISA changed its corporate name to Duos Technologies Group, Inc. The Company, based in Jacksonville, Florida, oversees its wholly owned subsidiary, duostechTM and employs approximately 75 people and is a technology company which designs, develops, deploys and operates intelligent technology solutions with a focus on software applications and artificial intelligence ("AI").
-The Company has a strong portfolio of intellectual property.
+After the merger was completed, ISA changed its corporate name to Duos Technologies Group, Inc. (together with its subsidiaries, "Duos," "we," "us" or the "Company").
+The Company, based in Jacksonville, Florida, oversees its wholly owned subsidiary, duostechTM and employs approximately 75 people and is a technology company which designs, develops, deploys and operates intelligent technology solutions with a focus on software applications and artificial intelligence ("AI").
+The company has a strong portfolio of intellectual property.
 The Company's headquarters are located at 7660 Centurion Parkway, Suite 100, Jacksonville, Florida 32256 and main telephone number is (904) 296-2807.